 The Produce Traceability Initiative (PTI) is an industry-led effort to enhance traceability throughout the entire produce supply chain.
 The Produce Traceability Initiative's sponsor associations include United Fresh Produce Association (United Fresh), Canadian Produce Marketing Association (CPMA) and Produce Marketing Association (PMA).
-The Produce Traceability Initiative's Action Plan outlines the steps for achieving traceability and the Produce Traceability Initiative website provides an industry resource for open discussion and exchange of information (www.producetraceability.org).
+The Produce Traceability Initiative's Action Plan outlines the steps for achieving traceability at the case level and the Produce Traceability Initiative website provides an industry resource for open discussion and exchange of information (www.producetraceability.org).

 One of the main requirements of Produce Traceability Initiative is the use of the GS1-128 barcode symbology.
 Some of the specifications of the symbology are: